SHORT TERM CLASSES & WORKSHOPS

 Prerequisite: Beginning Jewelry or equivalent experience.

 Learn powder-coating methods that you can do at home.
-You will learn how to dip, sift, fill and mask your materials for powder coating.
-We will review finishing techniques that can be used once the powder coat has been applied.
+Learn how to dip, sift, fill and mask your materials for powder-coating.
+We will review finishing techniques that can be used once the powder-coat has been applied.
 These alternative powder-coating methods will be easy to use at home once you learn them.
 Materials will be provided with additional materials available for purchase.

 Prerequisite: Beginning Jewelry or equivalent.